rogelioprieto/linux-tips/_posts/2021-12-01-make-index-or-table-of-contents-in-markdown-document.md

 ```

-_Option 2_ Create awk files and then execute from Terminal.
+_Option 2._ Create awk files and then execute them from Terminal.

 1. Create the file `make-index-links.md` with these lines: